 Peninsula provided an update on the Lance Project in an announcement dated November 15, 2024.
 The announcement reiterated a December 2024 start up but indicated that the final central processing plant capital cost was projected to be US\$9.5 million higher than the previous estimate.
-In addition, the announcement provided a slightly decreased ramp-up production rate of 600,000 pounds (previously between 700,000 and 900,000 pounds), due to lower indicated flow rates evident from the preconditioning of MU-3 and difficulties acquiring sufficient drill rigs.
-Peninsula also marginally decreased the production rate between calendar year 2025 and calendar year 2027, with the cumulative total decreasing by approximately 300,000 to 500,000 pounds.
-The amendment to the Source Material License has also received conditional agency approval and will follow a similar final approval process following sequentially after the Permit to Mine.
-Approval of the Permit to Mine and the Source Material License will allow Peninsula to conduct production operations throughout the Kendrick area.
+In addition, the announcement provided a slightly decreased estimated ramp-up production rate of 600,000 pounds U_3O_8 (previously between 700,000 and 900,000 pounds U_3O_8), due to lower indicated flow rates evident from the preconditioning of Mine Unit Three and difficulties acquiring sufficient drill rigs.
+Peninsula also marginally decreased the production rate between calendar year 2025 and calendar year 2027, with the cumulative total decreasing by approximately 300,000 to 500,000 pounds U_3O_8 .